 - Avoid refined foods, such as white breads, pastas, and especially sugar.

-- Eat fewer red meats and more lean meats, tofu (soy, if no allergy is present) or beans for protein.
+- For protein, eat fewer red meats and more lean meats, tofu (soy if no allergy is present), or beans.

 - Use healthy cooking oils, such as olive oil.